IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 The Moon's mean distance increases by about 3 cm/year as we know from bouncing laser beams off reflectors left on the Moon by the Apollo missions (Se-38).

-400 million years ago---BEFORE dinosaurs ruled the Earth (see figure below)---the Earth's day was only 22 hours long (Se-38, Cox-250) and the Moon was probably significantly closer than today.
+About 600 Myr ago---BEFORE dinosaurs ruled the Earth (see figure below)---the Earth's day was only 21 hours long (Wikipedia: Earth's rotation: Tidal interactions), and the Moon was probably significantly closer than today.

 This can be deduced from the fossil record.